This-is-just-a-test-ben/rag_psych_helper/README.md

 ## Project Overview

+This project implements a domain-specific Retrieval-Augmented Generation (RAG) system focused on psychology-related content.
+It leverages a combination of open-source tools and APIs to ground LLM responses in local documents.

+The system workflow:

-1. Load & Chunk: Local `.txt` files are recursively loaded and chunked with LangChain's `RecursiveCharacterTextSplitter`.
+1. Load & Chunk: After scrapping the relevant pages for text files are saved in a local folder.
+Local .txt files are recursively loaded and chunked into an appropriate size with LangChain's RecursiveCharacterTextSplitter.
-2. Embed & Store: Chunks are embedded using SentenceTransformers (`all-MiniLM-L6-v2`) and stored in ChromaDB.
+2. Embed & Store: Chunks are embedded using SentenceTransformers (all-MiniLM-L6-v2) and stored in local ChromaDB instance, which allows for consistent search.
-3. Query & Retrieve: The assistant embeds your natural language query and retrieves the top relevant chunks.
+3. Query & Retrieve: A user asks a question, the prompt is embedded and the most relevant chunks are retrieved.
 4. Generate Answer: A system prompt is created, and OpenAI’s GPT model answers using the retrieved context (personal ChatGPT API required).
-5. System accepts to natural language questions.
-6. Returns a contextual, grounded response
+The model generates a natural language answer using only the retrieved context.
+5. Continued User Interaction: Users continue to interact with the assistant through the terminal interface, submitting questions.
+The assistant returns a grounded, contextual response using the embedded content.
+Questions may include, but are not limited to:
+- “What is employee engagement?”
+- “How do researchers define survey consistency?

+## Future Directions

+Several enhancements are planned or possible:

+- UX: Develop a basic web interface or chatbot frontend for non-technical users.
+- Additional source material - Allow input from PDFs, URLs, or APIs in addition to `.txt` files.
+In addition, draw from a wider knowledge base than Wikipedia.
+- Agentic pipeline - Introduce workflow agents (e.g., summarizers, taggers) to assist researchers beyond Q&A.
+- Broader domains - Adapt the RAG assistant to other disciplines such as law, finance, or healthcare.
+- Creativity - Adjust temperature and test to determine how creative the RAG can be before results stray.

+This project lays the foundation for intelligent assistants that can operate within real-world constraints, grounded in trustworthy content and guided by user intent.

+## Conclusion

+This project demonstrates how a Retrieval-Augmented Generation (RAG) system can be used to ground large language models in a domain-specific dataset.
+By embedding curated psychology content and connecting it with OpenAIs GPT, the assistant delivers contextually accurate responses.
+The modular and open-source design makes it easy to adapt for other academic or professional domains.

+This assistant satisfies the goals of agentic AI by combining external tools (ChromaDB), autonomous reasoning (query formulation and response synthesis), and memory-based decision-making (semantic chunk retrieval).
+The project also adheres to open-source best practices.

 ## How to Run